rgf2004/easypump/README.md

 	you can get coin name from the exchange

-3- once the user enters the coin name the tool will do the following:
+3- once the user enters the coin name the app will do the following:
 - it tries to get the current ASK price from the exchange
-- it calcuated the quantity that can be bought using the available BTC amount passed to the process.
+- it calcuated the quantity that can be bought using the available BTC amount passed to this app.
 - it places the buy order for this coin
 - it monitors the exchange till this order is completed
 - once order is completed it will calculate the sell price based on the profit percentage passed to it.